Before I get started, I’ll address what you’re probably thinking. Yes, I do walk the walk:

 (you can absolutely count calories effectively with a simple system that’s not obsessive and neurotic, by the way)

-All in all, health and fitness had become something in my life, that, quite frankly, simply sucked.
+All in all, health and fitness had become something that, quite frankly, simply sucked.

 And when things ramped up in my professional life, it’s honestly not surprising in hindsight that I grew utterly sick and tired of it all and completely threw it out the window, violently pendulating to the other extreme, pounding my face with fried takeout and frequenting the 24 hour doughnut shop near my house.